The salvific weep of the soul

 In wanting to derive spiritual benefit from this Gospel parable, without pretence I will state the only possible interpretation, namely: the dead man is carried on a stretcher by the pallbearers out of the city, i.e. the mind is dead, dead by its passions, lies in sin, and the demons carry it in the direction they want – outside the safety of the Kingdom of Heaven.

 The mother weeps, i.e. the soul still cries and mourns over the death of the mind, which has no control over the passions and demons.
-An interesting condition that I would compare to the state of the mind of a person who finds themself in a very difficult addiction.
+An interesting condition that I would compare to the state of the mind of a person who finds himself in a very difficult addiction.
 It is good to ponder and discuss this spiritual condition: the mind is powerless to pull us out of the spiritual “blind alley” we are in, but our soul cries before God because of it.
 It seems that even then we have hope.

 “When the Lord saw her, He had compassion on her, and said to her, ‘Do not weep!’
 Then He came and touched the stretcher; and those who carried him stood still. ”